ELECTIVE COURSE FALL 2025

 Be a part of reviving the school newspaper.
 In this course, you will get the opportunity to draft, write, edit and publish stories that impact the Tele community.
 You'll learn the basics of how to write and engage an audience, and how to find interesting things going on around the building, whether it's breaking news, sports, upcoming events, profiles of fellow classmates or teachers.
 In parts of this course we will also dive into photojournalism and design.
 Come launch a newspaper written by the students for the students.
 If you have any questions email clewis48@schools.nyc.gov

-Introduction to Psychology Elective Social Studies Credit (HBS11QPS)
+Introduction to Psychology Social Studies Elective (HBS11QPS)

 This course provides students insight into human emotions, behavior and motives by examining the role of biology, parenting, personality and therapeutic theories.
 Students delve deep into the human psyche and uncover the mysteries of mood and personality disorders, neuroses, and mental illness.
 Take Psychology and answer some of your nagging questions!